Successful Journalism Lab

 Guest Mentors

-Participants will also work with experienced journalism and career professionals, serving as Guest Journalism Mentors, Guest Career Mentors, or both.
+Participants will also meet with experienced journalism and career professionals, serving as Guest Journalism Mentors, Guest Career Mentors, or both.
 Each guest mentor will join the Lab for focused sessions on reporting, newsroom realities, career development or navigating today’s media landscape.

 Sofia Rubinson.
-Sofia is an analyst at NewsGuard and the senior editor of Reality Check, NewsGuard’s daily newsletter about how false claims spread — and who’s behind them.
+Sofia is an Analyst at NewsGuard and the Senior Editor of Reality Check, NewsGuard’s daily newsletter about how false claims spread — and who’s behind them.
 She evaluates local and national news outlets for credibility and transparency, and researches how the decline of local newsrooms reshapes access to trustworthy information.

 Bridget Thoreson.
-Bridget Thoreson has worked with 145-plus newsrooms on engagement and collaborative journalism strategies, and was the first Director of Collaborations for the Institute for Nonprofit News, where she managed the launch of the Rural News Network.
+Bridget has worked with 145-plus newsrooms on engagement and collaborative journalism strategies, and was the first Director of Collaborations for the Institute for Nonprofit News, where she managed the launch of the Rural News Network.
 She's writing her first book, a business guide for navigating nonlinear careers.

 What happens in the Lab